 The Smart Lock feature unlocks your device automatically in certain situations.
-You can set your device to unlock, for example, when it's connected to a Bluetooth® device, or when you’re carrying it with you.
+You can set your device to unlock, for example, when it's connected to a Bluetooth® device or carrying it with you.

 To prepare your device to unlock automatically, perform the following steps:

-- Make sure that all your apps are updated using the Play Store™ application in order to ensure that the Google Play™ services app is updated.
-Having an up-to-date Google Play™ services app ensures that you can use the latest Smart Lock features.
+- Make sure that all your apps are updated using the Play Store™ application to ensure that the Google Play™ services app is updated.
+An up-to-date Google Play™ services app lets you use the latest Smart Lock features.

 Smart Lock types

-- On-body detection - keep your device unlocked when you're carrying the device with you.
+- On-body detection - Keeps your device unlocked when you're carrying it.

-- Trusted places - keep your device unlocked when you're in a trusted location.
+- Trusted places - Keeps your device unlocked when you're in a trusted location.

-- Make sure that you've set a pattern, PIN or password for your screen lock.
+- Make sure you've set a pattern, PIN, or password for your screen lock.

-- Find and tap Settings → Security → Trust agents.
+- Find and tap Settings → Security → (More security settings) → Trust agents.

-- Drag the slider beside Smart Lock (Google) to the right.
+- Drag the slider beside Smart Lock (Google)/Extend Unlock (Android 14) to the right.

 - Tap the back arrow next to Trust agents.

-- Enter your pattern, PIN or password.
-You need to enter this screen lock any time you want to change your Smart Lock settings.
+- Enter your pattern, PIN, or password.
+You must enter this screen lock whenever you want to change your Smart Lock settings.

 - Select a Smart Lock type and follow the on-screen instructions to enable it.

-- The Smart Lock feature may not be available in every market, country or region.
-Keep in mind that Smart Lock as a security feature is less secure than a pattern, PIN, or password.
+- The Smart Lock feature may only be available in some markets, countries, or regions.
+Also, remember that Smart Lock as a security feature is less secure than a pattern, PIN, or password.

-- The Smart Lock feature is developed by Google™ and the exact functionality may change over time due to updates from Google.
+- Google™ develops the Smart Lock feature, and the exact functionality may change over time due to updates from Google.